Champagne Louis Roederer - Collection 244 Brut

 RVF

-"A lovely Collection 244.
-The 2019 base brings a maturity and amplitude on the palate that commands respect.
-Too few great houses can boast of producing such a full and deep signature cuvée."
+“A lovely Collection 244.
+The 2019 base wine offers a maturity and depth on the palate that commands respect.
+Very few top houses can boast of producing a signature cuvée as full-bodied and profound as this.”
 (Le Guide RVF 2025)

 Buy your Louis Roederer Champagnes at the best price in a private sale!